Fall Guys: Post Season Updates

 The Power Party Update introduced power-ups.
 The same update also added the Discovery tab, a new tab in the Show Selector that shows Creative levels.
 Every few hours it refreshes with new levels.

 The Survival Update added the ability to create Survival-type levels in Creative.

 The Fall Forever Update added the 'Piggyback' mechanic.
 The same update also added the Explore and Knockout modes.

 The Scrapyard Stumble Update added the ability to create Points-type levels in Creative, along with many items to score points.
 This includes the Rubber Chicken power-up, which can be used to break or move destructible and physics objects.

 The November Update added the Creator Spotlight mode, which refreshes on a consistent two-week basis and features specific creator-made levels approved by Mediatonic.

 The Ranked Knockout Update introduced the eponymous Ranked Knockout mode.
 Players must place well in Knockout games, in order to achieve the Superstar rank and earn the highest rewards in each eight-week cycle.

 The Yeetropolis Update brought back the ability to earn Kudos at the end of games, a feature absent since Season 1: Free for All.

+As of November 2025 all Classic levels (apart from Bean Hill Zone and Sweet/Treat Thieves) have been unvaulted and are available to play in the core shows.